kazuho/draft-kazuho-ccwg-rapid-start/draft-kazuho-ccwg-rapid-start.md

 bottleneck, often paired with pacing to reduce sender-side burstiness.
 In practice, paced slow start can still leave performance on the table:

-* Senders commonly pace the initial window at a rate of `N * initial window / smoothed rtt` (e.g., QUIC {{Section 7.7 of !RFC9002}}), with N=2.
-This causes them to start by pacing packets for half an RTT and then pausing.
+* Senders commonly calculate their initial pacing rate as `N * initial window / smoothed rtt` (e.g., QUIC {{Section 7.7 of !RFC9002}}), with N=2.
+This causes them to complete sending the initial window within half an RTT and then pause.
 When the bottleneck bandwidth is higher than the paced rate, the bottleneck can remain idle for the other half of each RTT.
 * When the initial window is much smaller than the path BDP, many round-trips are required to ramp up.